 North Carolina no longer enforces its own gift tax.
 However, you may trigger a gift tax at the federal level depending on the value of the gifts you provide.
 But you won’t owe a gift tax until you breach your lifetime gift and estate tax exemption.
-The Tax Cuts and Jobs Act signed by President Donald Trump recently raised that threshold dramatically to $11.18 million for 2018 and $11.40 million for 2019.
+The Tax Cuts and Jobs Act signed by President Donald Trump recently raised that threshold dramatically, and it now stands at $11.4 million for individuals in 2019.
 Nonetheless, you may still have to report some gifts that fall far below that value in order to avoid trouble with the IRS.

 But don’t worry.
 We’ll explain exactly how the gift tax works.
 We’ll also cover steps you can take to steer clear of this tax you may unwittingly trigger.
 We can also help you find a financial advisor to help you navigate the IRS rules, so you can stay generous without letting the government get in your way.

 Before we get into the nitty-gritty of gift taxes, let’s define what a gift actually is in the eyes of the IRS.
 A gift is basically anything of value that you transfer to another individual or entity without expecting anything of equal or greater value in return.

 The federal government levies a gift tax once you provide gifts that exceed a certain value.
 Some states enforce their own gift taxes, as well.
 North Carolina, however, did away with this back in 2009.
 So you only have to worry about the federal gift tax.
 Nonetheless, you have some exemptions.

 What is the Federal Annual Gift Tax Exclusion?

 Everyone gets an annual gift tax exclusion.
 This is the dollar amount value in gifts you can provide to each individual without having to worry about taxes.
 The Trump Tax Plan raised that threshold to $15,000 after it remained stagnant for a few years.